 9.1.
-Approval of this policy cancels ADSM_5.n Student Rights and Responsibilities Policy.
+Approval of this policy cancels P 414 - Student Rights and Responsibilities Policy_v2.0.

 10.1.
-This policy shall be reviewed annually, or more frequently when requested by the President.
-Or subsequent to published changes to the Standards for Licensure and Accreditation, Commission for Academic Accreditation, Ministry of Education, United Arab Emirates.
+This policy shall be reviewed annually, or more frequently when requested by the President, or subsequent to published changes to the Standards for Licensure and Accreditation, Commission for Academic Accreditation, Ministry of Education, United Arab Emirates.
 Upon such review, the review team may recommend to the president that the policy document be amended or repealed.

+Signature and Date

+aliton

-Approval Authority Signature and Date Policy Owner: Director of Student Affairs alitan 06 Apr 2020 Approved by: Executive Committee Minutes of Meeting held on: 06/04/2020
+Minutes of Meeting held on: 06/09/2021

-Revision No. Effective Date Description 0 06/04/2020 Policy First Approved
+Revision No. Effective Date Description

+0 06/04/2020 Policy First Approved

+1 05/04/2021 Annual review completed

+2 06/09/2021 Mapping to ESG 2015 Standards completed.
-Policy Name : Student Counseling Policy

-- Related: CAA's Standards of Licensure & Accreditation 2019, Ministry of Education, Framework forDocumentsthe Compliance Inspection of Higher Education Institution 2020ADSM P 417 Academic Advising PolicyADSM P 408 Career Services Policy - Section 1 : Purpose - 1.1 The purpose of this Policy is to outline relevant student counseling services provider for students for counseling services.
+Policy Name : Student Counseling Policy Related : CAA's Standards of Licensure & Accreditation - 2019, Ministry of Education, Framework for Documents the Compliance Inspection of Higher Education Institution - 2020 ESG 2015 Standards ADSM P 417 - Academic Advising Policy ADSM P 408 - Career Services Policy

+1.1 The purpose of this Policy is to outline relevant student counseling services provider for students for counseling services.